- Application Process

 If your appeal is approved, you will be placed on “Financial Aid Probation” for one payment period (one semester) only and you must make Satisfactory Academic Progress (SAP) and comply with any specific conditions in your appeal decision.
 If you do not make SAP or meet the conditions in your appeal decision, you will be disqualified again and you must meet the reinstatement conditions as described in Section G to be considered for further aid.

 THE DECISION OF THE APPEAL COMMITTEE IS FINAL.

 You may apply again for financial aid after complying with all the specific conditions in your previous appeal decision and you must be enrolled in at least six applicable units or in the remaining units required to complete your current degree or program.
 We will evaluate your enrollment and progress at the end of the semester and after final grades have been posted to determine if you have followed these conditions and are therefore, under federal regulations, eligible for one additional semester of aid under “Financial Aid Probation”.
 If it is determined that you did not follow all the conditions, you will be sent a notification of your disqualification.

 You may need to submit a new appeal for every academic term you want to be considered for further financial aid.
 Reinstatement is not an automatic process and is not guaranteed.

 APPLICABILITY OF THESE STANDARDS

 These standards apply to the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study (FWS), Federal Direct Loan Program, Cal Grant programs and any other Federal or State programs that may be required to follow these standards.
-They are effective beginning with the Summer 2015 semester and will be used at the end of each Spring semester for eligibility determination for the following school year.
 These standards supersede all previous standards.